NawodithaHerath/CPS---Centralized-Process-Automation-System--CPAS/README.md

 Under this project development, interfaces are developed using HTML, PHP, JS and CSS.
 Core of the interface depends on the HTML, manipulation and validation on the user's web browser handled by the PHP and JS.
 Interface design, visual and graphic related things are handled using the CSS with the support of Boostrap framework for better user experience, ease and faster development of the project

-**Please** read the user guide for a better explanation of how CI4 works!
+**Please** read the user guide for a better understaning for Boostrap framework.[Boostrap ](https://getbootstrap.com/docs/5.0/getting-started/introduction/)

+## Model:  :

+The model component is responsible for managing all data-related logic that the user interacts with.
+It represents data transferred between the View and Controller components or any other business logic-related data.

+For this project, the database is hosted on the MYSLQ database saver, and CodeIgniter framework helps to easily interact with MySQL databases by providing a well-structured library and query builder, making it easy to perform common database operations safely and efficiently.

 ## Repository Management